-Factors Timeframes Financial Impacts Assessment Responses Emissions trading Medium- Long Additional revenue when emission allowances are excess [1.5°C] Large Set targets for energy saving and CO 2 emissions reduction in the company-wide environmental targets.
-Set targets for achieving carbon neutrality by 2030.
-Save energy and purchase renewable energy.
-Set targets for a recycling rate.
-Reduce energy consumption by productivity improvement.
-Consider renewing with energy-saving equipment in compliance with regulations.
-Promote capital investment by introducing ICP.
-Transition Progress of low-carbon technologies Short-Long Develop and promote sales of high heat-resistant FPC materials for EV and high heat-dissipation/insulation adhesive sheets.
-Change in customer reputation Short-Long Increase in market share by receiving a high reputation in markets when environmental friendliness can be addressed 【1.5°C】 Large Introduce our initiatives by externally delivering the Environmental Policy and issuing environmental reports.
-Publicize initiatives for ESG, TCFD, and carbon neutrality.
-Change in investor reputation Short-Long Easiness to obtain investment and loan from financial institutions and investors when climate change-related information is disclosed more than other companies 【1.5°C】 Large Issue integrated reports.
-Physical Increased severity of extreme weather events Short-Long Increase in sales of seawater desalination treatment devices due to the impact of water stress Increase in demand for and sales of electronic devices due to lower human mobility 【1.5°C】 Medium 【4°C】 Large Promote sales in the electronic materials field and of filament winding products.

-ii) Initiatives on human capital management
+Factors Timeframes Financial Impacts Assessment Responses Emissions trading Medium-Long Additional revenue when emission allowances are excess [1.5°C] Large Set targets for energy saving and CO2 emissions reduction in the company- wide environmental targets Set targets for achieving carbon neutrality by 2030 Save energy and purchase renewable energy Set targets for a recycling rate Reduce energy consumption by productivity improvement Renew energy-saving equipment in compliance with regulations Promote capital investment by introducing ICP Transition Progress of low- carbon technologies Short-Long Increase in sales of materials for electronic parts due to the increased demand for EV Increase in sales of materials for fuel cell due to the increased demand for fuel-cell vehicles Increase in sales of materials for hydrogen generation devices due to the increased demand for hydrogen energy Increase in sales of carbon cloth prepregs and honeycomb materials due to the increased demand for the weight reduction of vehicles and aircrafts [1.5°C] Large Develop and promote sales of high heat-resistant FPC materials for EV and high heat-dissipation/insulation adhesive sheets Develop and enter into markets for hydrogen generation devices Change in customer reputation Short-Long Increase in market share by receiving a high reputation in markets when environmental friendliness can be addressed 【1.5°C】 Large Introduce our initiatives by externally delivering the Environmental Policy and issuing environmental reports Publicize initiatives for ESG, TCFD, and carbon neutrality Issue integrated reports Change in investor reputation Short-Long Easiness to obtain investment and loan from financial institutions and investors when climate change-related information is disclosed more than other companies 【1.5°C】 Large Physical Increased severity of extreme weather events Short-Long Increase in sales of seawater desalination treatment devices due to the impact of water stress Increase in demand for and sales of electronic devices due to lower human mobility [1.5°C] Medium [4°C] Large Promote sales in the electronic materials field and of filament winding products ii) Initiatives on human capital management

 With regard to the human resources development, our basic policy is to realize diversity and ensure equal opportunity.
 We adhere to meritocracy regardless of age, gender, or career in recruiting and promoting, and have introduced a system to encourage the growth of employees through multidimensional evaluation and feedback.
 We also aim to enhance job satisfaction for each and every employees and improve organizational power by striving to provide stratified education, self-development, and opportunities for a variety of experiences through a wide range of education and training inside and outside of the Company.
-Specifically, we are working on the development of human resources that think and act by themselves through communication, thorough implementation of meritocracy, promotion of delegation of authority, development of future leader candidates, and promotion of active participation of women and increase of male employees taking childcare leave.
-We also evaluate and treat our employees in accordance with their ability and achievement without regard to any differences of gender, nationality, education, time of joining the Company, etc. in each level of recruitment, job assignment, and promotion in order to ensure diversity and promote the active participation of women and foreigners.
-As a result, 70.5% of managerial positions are occupied by mid-career employees (42.3% for the Company).
+Specifically, we are working on the development of human resources that think and act by themselves through communication, thorough implementation of meritocracy, development of future leader candidates, and promotion of active participation of women and increase of male employees taking childcare leave.
+We also evaluate and treat our employees in accordance with their ability and achievement in order to ensure diversity and promote the active participation of women and foreigners.
+As a result, 69.4% of managerial positions of our Group are occupied by mid-career employees (40.6% for the Company).
 In addition, we promote the balance between work and personal life, and there is no difference in the average length of service between male and female employees.